edison914/Ab-Clone-Express/README.md

     }
     ```

-### Create a Booking from a Spot based on the Spot's id
+### Create a Booking from a Spot based on the Spot's id - working on this

 Create and return a new booking from a spot specified by id.